unaza1990/Rockbuster-Data-Analysis/README.md

-# 🛒 Instacart Basket Analysis
+# 🎬 Rockbuster Stealth SQL Analysis

-## 📊 Project Overview
+## 📌 Project Summary

-This repository contains an exploratory analysis of Instacart's sales data, focusing on uncovering customer purchasing behaviors.
-As a data analyst for Instacart (an online grocery delivery platform), the objective is to derive actionable insights that support targeted marketing strategies.

-The analysis emphasizes identifying distinct customer segments and their shopping patterns to help Instacart tailor marketing campaigns, streamline product offerings, and ultimately increase customer retention and revenue.
+This repository presents an SQL-based analysis of Rockbuster Stealth’s business data.
+The goal is to support the company’s 2020 strategy by answering key business questions through structured queries and insights.

+Using PostgreSQL and pgAdmin, I explored patterns in customer behavior, rental activity, revenue trends, and geographic distribution.
+The findings help guide strategic decisions for marketing, product offerings, and customer targeting.

 ---

-## 🔍 Key Business Questions
+## 🎯 Key Objectives

-- Are there particular times of the day when customers spend more money?
-- How can Instacart simplify its pricing strategy?
-- Which departments and products are the most popular?
+- Identify which movies generate the most and least revenue
-- What types of customers exist, and how do their behaviors differ?
-- How frequently do customers return to place new orders?
-- Do ordering habits vary based on loyalty status or region?
-- Is there a connection between age, family size, or income and purchasing behavior?
-- What demographic-based customer profiles emerge from the data?
+- Analyze average rental durations across the catalog
+- Understand customer distribution by country and region
+- Locate high-value customer clusters
+- Compare sales performance between geographic areas

 ---

-## 📁 Datasets Used

-- `customers.csv`
-- `orders.csv`
-- `orders_products_prior.csv`
-- `products.csv`
-- `departments.csv`
+## 🛠️ Tools & Technologies

+- **PostgreSQL** – for data querying and analysis
+- **pgAdmin 4** – SQL management and query execution
+- **Tableau Public** – for creating dashboards and data visualizations

 ---

-## 🧰 Tools & Technologies

-This project was completed using **Python**, along with the following libraries:
+## 🗃️ Data Overview

+The Rockbuster database includes:

+- Film inventory and categories
+- Customer demographics
+- Rental transactions and payment history
-- `pandas` – Data manipulation and analysis
+- Store locations and staff

-- `numpy` – Mathematical operations
+---

+## 📈 Skills Demonstrated

+- SQL joins, aggregations, subqueries, and CTEs
-- `matplotlib` – Data visualization
+- Data cleaning and integrity checks
-- `seaborn` – Statistical plotting
-- `scipy` – Scientific computing
+- Analytical thinking applied to business strategy
+- Dashboard design and storytelling with Tableau

+---

-- ## 📄 Disclaimer
+## ⚠️ Disclaimer

-Instacart is a real company that has made anonymized data available for educational purposes.
-However, the business context and project brief used in this analysis were fabricated by **CareerFoundry** as part of a portfolio-building exercise.

-Some writing and structuring assistance was provided by ChatGPT to ensure clarity and professionalism.
+This project was completed as part of the CareerFoundry Data Analytics Program.
+Rockbuster Stealth and the associated data are fictional and provided for educational purposes only.

 ---